-Live call monitoring is the primary method of call monitoring that has been out for decades.
-In this form of call monitoring, you enter a live call between an agent and a customer and listen to the interaction without either party’s knowledge.
+Live call monitoring is the primary method of monitoring software that has been out for decades.
+In this form of monitoring system, you enter a live call between an agent and a customer and listen to the interaction without either party's knowledge.
 Live call listening is an effective way to get real-time insights into how your agents interact with the customers.

 Whispering is a process in which a manager or supervisor speaks directly to the agent during a call, without the customer hearing.
 This call monitoring method is beneficial because, in addition to tracking the agent's call, the supervisor can help the agent in real-time to enhance the customer experience.

 In call barging, a supervisor jumps into a live call unannounced and can speak to both the parties.
 The supervisor can enter a live call and interact with both the customer and agent without the need for call waiting or transferring.
 However, this process can be less effective as the agent may get nervous with a supervisor monitoring him in real-time.

 Call-recording is holistic and one of the best ways to monitor calls.
 In this process, you enable automatic call recording in your call monitoring software.
 When a call ends, the software automatically records and stores it.
 Supervisors can then access and analyze these calls to monitor agent performance and suggest improvements.